Skip to Main Content Go to Sitemap

 The Global Child Health Catalyst Grant aims to support innovations that benefit children and their families in resource constrained settings.

 ‘Innovation’ can be expressed in many areas, including scientific, technical, social, management, and implementation.
-We’ll fund up to two awards, up to $25,000 CAD each.
-We’re looking for high quality proposals that impactfully moves global child health forward.
+We’ll fund up to two awards of up to $50,000 CAD each.
+We’re looking for high-quality proposals that impactfully moves global child health forward.

-Learn more about the past Catalyst Grant awardees (PDF).
+Learn more about Global Child Health Catalyst Grant award recipients (PDF).

 Free online courses in global child health and public health nutrition